tate2301/snack/README.md

->> Meant to run on MacOS only.
+> Meant to run on MacOS only.
-Not much to write here yet

 To start, run
 ```bash